JuliaKiser/HoriseonRefactoring/README.md

 The main goal of refactoring is to make changes to clean up the code, you DO NOT want to change the website itself in any way.

-<-article> defines an article
+ARTICLE -defines an article
-<-aside> defines content aside from the page content
-<-figure> specifies a self-contained content
+ASIDE -defines content aside from the page content FIGURE -specifies a self-contained content
-<-section> defines a section in a document
+SECTION -defines a section in a document

 ## Resources
 https://www.w3schools.com/TAGS/default.ASP